oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 ### Prerequisites

-GEOSNAP2ACM and GEOSNAP2NAM utilizes the GeoSpatial Neighborhood Analysis Package (GEOSNAP).
+GEOSNAP2ACM and GEOSNAP2NAM utilize the GeoSpatial Neighborhood Analysis Package (GEOSNAP).
 This packages must be installed.
 The installation instruction is available at: https://github.com/spatialucr/geosnap

 First-time users need to download LTDB data which are input for both GEOSNAP2ACM and GEONSNAP2NAM
 - Download LTDB data and create the folder, “downloads” in the GEOSNAP2ACM. https://s4.ad.brown.edu/projects/diversity/Researcher/LTDB.htm